 Companies must first reexamine their cultures to ensure that they are attracting and retaining the type of talent that will drive business success if they want to create a workplace culture of employee empowerment and engagement.
-Leaders should be honest about how well they listen to employees, model cultural values, and recognise employee performance — all of which are critical to empowering a diverse workforce and improving company culture.
+Leaders should be honest about how well they listen to employees, model cultural values, and recognise employee performance — all of which are critical to empowering a diverse workforce and learning how to improve company culture.

 8. Identify your culture’s ‘glory stories’

 "Identify the “glory stories” of your culture.
 What is revered in your culture can and will be emulated.
 What values does the company culture demonstrate through its triumphs, kindnesses and save-the-day moments?
 Finding and telling the true stories that show how the values and desired culture are put into action is the quickest way to make it come alive and show appreciation for the exemplars.” - Jessica Hartung

 For millennia, storytelling has been a fundamental part of human experience and culture.
 They enable us to comprehend our surroundings, as well as ourselves and one another.
 The collective cultural identity of a company is something that must be discovered and evolved rather than created or designed.
-And the best place to begin improving company culture is by identifying its stories.
+And the best place to begin on how to improve company culture is by identifying its stories.